Gunpowder River Trout Fishing (MD – Glencoe Bridge Upstream)

 This day was my lucky day because about 1/4 mile upstream of the bridge I saw it floating gently next to a grassy bank.
 After a quick prayer of thanks, I picked it up, popped it back in my pocket and decided that was enough practice for today.

-Bottom line: On my way back down to the bridge in pursuit of my fly box, I noticed that the road parallels the river for a quite a distance.
+Gunpowder River Trout Fishing Bottom line: On my way back down to the bridge in pursuit of my fly box, I noticed that the road parallels the river for a quite a distance.
 After loading my gear back in the truck, I drove up the road to see if it offered any advantage.
 As you can see from the map, the road veers away from the Gun about a half mile above the bridge.
 There is a fairly large parking area there which already had two trucks parked in it.
-More fisherman were now on the river.
+More fishermen were now on the river.

 My impression of the water was that the river upstream from the bend near this parking area is better than the section from the bridge upstream to the bend.
 There were more deep cuts north of the bend which would remain cool in summer and hold more trout.
 In addition, it was here that the other guy indicated he almost caught that monster.